Donations Policy - Acceptance and Refusal

 - To wholly protect the reputations of both the donor and the University from any real or perceived impropriety in the relationship that is established through the offer and receipt of a donation

-- Clarify the University’s and the University Court’s legal obligations with regard to the acceptance/refusal of donations
+- Clarify the University’s and the University Court’s legal obligations regarding the acceptance/refusal of donations

-- Help to ensure that decisions are not taken on an ad hoc basis, but are grounded in the University’s mission, values and agreed strategic objectives
+- Help to ensure a consistent decision making process which is grounded in the University’s mission, values and agreed strategic objectives

 - Provide a clear objective standard against which external bodies can judge the University’s actions in cases of potential or actual dispute